alexgshijan/bookswithsyro/src/content/blog/seasons.md

 ---
-title: "Seasons of the Syro-Malabar Church"
+title: "Seasons of the Church"
-description: ""
+description: "A look into the seasons of the syro-malabar church and the lessons the church is trying to impart on us through this pilgrimage through time."
 pubDate: "Jun 15 2025"
 heroImage: "/images/seasons.png"
 author: alexgshijan